-26 Long-term commitments, including operating leases
+27 Long-term commitments

+Operating leases

-At 31 August 2021 the total of the academy trust's future minimum lease payments under non-cancellable operating leases was:
+At 31 August 2022 the total of the Academy Trust's future minimum lease payments under non-cancellable operating leases was:

-2021 £'000 2020 £'000
+2022 £'000 2021 £'000

-Amounts due within one year 29 23
+Amounts due within one year 26 29

-Amounts due in two and five years 28 33
+Amounts due in two and five years 13 28

-,

-57 56
+39 57

-=
+-

-27 Capital commitments
+Capital commitments

-2021 2020
+2022 2021

-€'000 £'000
+£'000 £'000

-Expenditure contracted for but not provided in the accounts 355 40
+Expenditure contracted for but not provided in the accounts 318 355

+-

-28 Related party transactions
+29 Related party transactions

-Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the academy trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy Trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Academy Trust has an interest.
+All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
 The following related party transaction took place in the period of account.